Homemade Chocolate Hobnobs

 As far as I’m concerned, biscuits, especially hobnobs are the best thing ever.
 A biscuit (pack of) and a cup of tea are my ultimate weakness.
-I eat about 7, then decide I must finish the packet the hide the evidence.
+I eat about 7, then decide I must finish the packet and the hide the evidence.

 At one point, I tried to stop buying them, I went cold turkey.
 This absolutely failed.
 Instead, I learnt to make them myself.
 So, they didn’t cost me a fortune, and there weren’t any of those horrible nights when the kids are in bed, Hunky Husband is at work, and mummy’s got no biscuits and no way of getting any!